Search

 2. Consider adding food that is high in fiber to feed the healthy bacteria in your gut and fermented food that contains beneficial bacteria that contribute to the diversity of your gut microbiome.

-3. Improve vagal tone and the GBA with deep breathing exercises.
+3. Deep breathing exercises can improve vagal tone and the GBA.
 Engage your diaphragm and inhale slowly from the depths of your lungs to the count of five.
-Then exhale slowly to the count of five and repeat.
+Then, exhale slowly to the count of five and repeat.
 Meditation and physical activity have also been found to improve vagal tone and the GBA.

-4. Avoid caffeine which can amplify nervousness and anxiety and agitate bowel discomfort.
-Try swapping your coffee for herbal teas that have less caffeine and drink plenty of water.
+4. Avoid caffeine, which can amplify nervousness and anxiety and agitate bowel discomfort.
+Try swapping your coffee for herbal teas with less caffeine, and drink plenty of water.

 5. Listen to your gut!
 If you’re experiencing a digestive disorder, consider your state of mind.
-You might be able to improve your gut health by addressing your mental health.
+Addressing your mental health might improve your gut health.

 References